Chronological Work History

 From 1979-1987, Vic’s passion for building motivated him to start a construction company.
 This morphed into an engineering contracting firm that specialised in evaluating remedial action for structural deficiencies and carrying out the necessary work.
 During these years, his collaboration with Dr. Eric Burnet from the University of Waterloo’s new Building Science Division enabled the new developments in building preservation and design improvements.

 In 1987-1999, Vic founded and lead Columbia Group, a human resource consulting firm.
-During its final four years, the company focused on supporting mental health agencies improve internal processes and clinical outcomes.
+During its final four years, the company focused on supporting health care organization improve internal processes and human resource challenges.
+In 2004 Columbia Group name was changes to Streamline Healthcare.

 During 1999-2004, Vic became CEO and publisher of Alive Publishing Group, garnering Canada’s largest readership of a health publication that ultimately reached 1.2 million monthly readers.
 Alive won four IBPA Benjamin Franklin Awards™ for its publications on neural plasticity in the brain and the greater value of the Emotional Quotient relative to the Intelligent Quotient.